puppetlabs/bolt/pre-docs/bolt_options.md

 transport for each node.
 To override the default transport, specify the protocol on a per-host basis, such as `bolt command run facter --nodes win1,ssh://linux --transport winrm`

+If `localhost` is passed to `--nodes` when invoking Bolt on a non-windows OS the `local` transport is used automatically.
+This behaviour can be avoided by prepending the target with the desired transport (ex: `ssh://localhost`).

 ## Specifying connection credentials